 Let’s say you repay a total of £4,000 per year.
 In the fifth year of the agreement, despite the amount owed having been reduced by £16,000 you are still paying interest based on the initial sum of £15,000.

 The primary difference between flat rate and APR is that in an APR package, the amount of interest you pay is adjusted to the amount left outstanding to repay.
 That means that across the term of your car finance package, the amount of interest paid will reduce as it is based on the amount left outstanding on your car finance agreement.

 Choosing the right finance rate is a vital part of the car finance process.
-Our Customer Advisors are fully trained and FCA regulated to ensure that all our customers are provided with all the information they need to make the right decision on their car finance arrangements.
+Our customer consultant are fully trained and FCA regulated to ensure that all our customers are provided with all the information they need to make the right decision on their car finance arrangements.
 We won’t just find you the best deal, we’ll also provide you with a clear breakdown of costs, so you can see if the car finance package is right for you.

 Check your eligibility today without affecting your credit score and receive an instant decision.